Articles in this section

 More options

-On the template listing page, you can click on the three dot option for any template to select the required options:
+On the template listing page, you can click on the three-dots button for any template to select the required options:

 • Unpublish: to unpublish a template.